bpcreech/blog/content/post/how-this-works.md

 [new host-your-site-from-GCS instructions](https://cloud.google.com/storage/docs/hosting-static-website)
 go with a more complex path of:

-1. Allocating a static VIP (presumably both IPv4 and IPv6),
+1. Allocating your own static VIP (probably both IPv4 and IPv6),
 2. Obtaining and generating your own cert, and
 3. Setting up the Google Cloud Load Balancer pointing that VIP to your bucket using your cert.